AfnanAfzal/Implementation-of-Sack-and-Queue-using-LinkList/README.md

 ## Purpose of the Code

-This code aims to illustrate how stacks and queues can be implemented with linked lists, offering efficient and dynamic data structures for common operations.
+This code demonstrates how to implement stacks and queues using linked lists, providing efficient and flexible data structures for various operations.

 ## Features -
 **Stack Implementation**: